DURATA LEAD PROBLEMS

-The attorneys at Morgan & Morgan are investigating potential lawsuits on behalf of patients who have been implanted with a defibrillator lead, known as the Durata, manufactured by St. Jude Medical.
+The attorneys at Morgan & Morgan investigated potential lawsuits on behalf of patients who have been implanted with a defibrillator lead, known as Durata, manufactured by St. Jude Medical.

 In Oct.
 2012, an FDA inspection of St. Jude’s manufacturing plant in Sylmar, California uncovered 11 problems related to the Durata lead, many of which stemmed from deviations from standard manufacturing processes.
 According to the FDA, St. Jude’s response to five of these issues, including the company’s failure to establish and maintain adequate procedures for verifying the device design, was inadequate.
 In this specific violation, the FDA found that the company tested each lead only once, even though internal process required the components to be tested five times.

 The Durata lead has faced increasing scrutiny over the past several months, culminating in a warning letter from the FDA.
 Some have expressed concern that failures in the Durata leads are similar to those noted with the older Riata leads.
 Also manufactured by St. Jude, the Riata leads were subject to a Class 1 recall, indicating that there is “reasonable probability” that the products will cause “serious adverse health consequences or death.”
 According to reports, wires inside the Riata leads could penetrate the insulation, resulting in unnecessary shocks, or, in some instances, failure to deliver life-saving therapy to restore the heart to proper rhythm.